-We have audited the financial statements of GKB Ophthalmics Products FZE ("the Establishment"), which comprise the statement of financial position as at December 31, 2020, the related statements of comprehensive income, cash flows and changes in equity for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of GKB OPHTHALMICS PRODUCTS FZE (the "Establishment"), which comprise the statement of financial position as at December 31, 2021, the related statements of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Establishment as at December 31, 2020, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Establishment as at December 31, 2021, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs").